syncfusion-content/flutter-docs/Flutter/chart/methods.md

 * pointIndex - specifies the point index value.
 * seriesIndex - specifies the series index value.
-* selectionType - specifies the [`SelectionType`]() and this is an optional paramter.
+* selectionType - specifies the [`SelectionType`]() and this is an optional parameter.
-* multiSelect - bool property specifies the multiple selection and this is an optional paramter.
+* multiSelect - bool property specifies the multiple selection and this is an optional parameter.

 {% highlight dart %}